eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 The property `name` is of type `string` because the terminal rule `ID` is linked to the built-in type `string`, and the property `count` is of type `number` because the terminal rule `INT` is linked to the built-in type `number`.

 ### Data type rules
-Data type rules are similar to terminal rules in the sense that they determine the type of properties in AST types inferred from parser rules.
-However, they lead to the creation of type aliases for built-in types in the AST:
+Data type rules are similar to terminal rules in the sense that they determine the type of properties in semantic model types inferred from parser rules.
+However, they lead to the creation of type aliases for built-in types in the semantic model:
 ```
 QualifiedName returns string: ID '.'
 ID;